The cloud and local shells#

-To interact with the environment in your project, for example to run commands using its codebase, you can make use of a shell.
+To interact with the environment in your application, for example to run commands using its codebase, you can make use of a shell.

 Once inside the shell, you can inspect the environment, run commands (such as

-migrate).
-For example in a Django project It’s particularly useful to be able to drop into a:
+example in a Django application It’s particularly useful to be able to drop into a:

 python manage.py shell

 python manage.py dbshell